nestybox/sysbox/docs/systemd.md

     Solution: Ignored for now.

 4) "/proc/sys" and the entirety of "/sys" should ideally be mounted as read-only to avoid the possibility of containers altering the host kernel's configuration settings.
 Systemd and various other tools have been modified to detect whether these file-systems are read-only, and will behave accordingly.

     Solution: No changes here.
 Sysbox-runc mounts "/proc/sys" in read-write mode, whereas "/sys" is mounted as read-only.
 Deeper levels of "/sys" hierarchy are mounted as read-write, including "/sys/fs/cgroup".

-5) "/dev" to be mounted on a container-basis as tmpfs resource, and bind mount some suitable TTY to /dev/console.
+5) "/dev/kmsg" to be mounted on a container-basis as tmpfs resource, and bind mount some suitable TTY to /dev/console.

     Solution: Systemd, and concretelly journald, demands the presence of "/dev/kmsg" for its regular I/O operations.
 This device is not exposed by runc during container creation.
 "Kind" folks have workaround'ed this issue by making a soft-link between "/dev/kmsg" and "/dev/console" in their (container) entrypoint scripts.
 However, this seems to be a bad idea as per systemd folks: "do not cross-link /dev/kmsg with /dev/console.
 They are different things, you cannot link them to each other".

     In sysbox's case we have opted for a simpler solution: we are exposing "/dev/kmsg" as a tmpfs resource.

 6) Create device nodes for /dev/null, /dev/zero, /dev/full, /dev/random,
    /dev/urandom, /dev/tty, /dev/ptmx in /dev.

     Solution: No changes here, sysbox-runc is already creating most of these.

 7) Make sure to set up the "devices" cgroup controller so that no other devices but the above ones may be created in the container.

-    Solution: Ignored for now.
+    Solution: When using Docker to run sys containers, this restriction is placed by Docker in the system container's config.json file.

 8) "/run" and "/run/lock" are expected.

     Solution: Sysbox-runc is adjusting incoming specs to add tmpfs mounts for these two resources.

 9) "/tmp" is expected.